cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    IAM Management Console: Select Group

-In the next page you can create the tags for the new user.
+On the next page, you can create the tags for the new user.
 You can just create a ``cloudmesh`` key for the user as a tag:

 .. figure:: images/aws/image19.png